udacity/nd9991-c3-Build-CI-CD-Pipelines-Monitoring-and-Logging-v1/README.md

---> In step 3
-Root user.
-IAM Dashboard - Copy the IAM User sign-in link.

-IAM User sign-in link - Open a new browser window.
-Use the copied-link to sign-in as an IAM user.
-Use the username and password created in the previous step.

-Screenshot-01 - Login as a root user.
-Go to IAM dashboard.
-Click on "Users" menu item from the sidebar and select the user that you have just created from the displayed result.
-Click on the "Permissions" tab.

---> In step 5
-An Ubuntu 18.04 t2.micro is launched and can be accessed via SSH using the PEM file.
-A screenshot with the unique AWS URL showing should be provided.

-**************************
 ## ND9991 - C3 - Build CI/CD Pipelines, Monitoring, and Logging
 This repository provides the supporting material for the "ND9991 Cloud DevOps Nanodegree - C3 - Build CI/CD Pipelines, Monitoring, and Logging" course.
 This repo has two more branches, other than the master branch.